 The days of being able to skate by on a single skill set are through.
-In order to stay relevant in marketing, you need to be a one-man band.
+In order to stay relevant in marketing, you need to be a one-person band.

 Maybe not quite like that.
-But what I mean is you need more than one really awesome thing that you can do.
+What I mean is you need more than a single super deep skill that you can do.

 Maybe you were trained in writing, which is how you ended up in content marketing.
 But just knowing how to write won’t help you get hired at the most innovative companies.